 First, help your young reader select a book that is of interest to them.

 Second, select a book that is at the reader’s independent reading level.
 Books that children can read independently are often referred to as “Just Right” books.
 A “Just Right” book is a book where the content is understood and there are few unknown words or errors while reading the text.
 The reader is reading effortlessly.

 The Five-Finger Technique is a simple method to help select a “Just Right” book.
 Choose a page and have the reader read it to you.
 Count the number of errors made in a minute of reading.
 If there are more than five errors while reading, the book is too difficult for independent reading.

-If your young reader has selected the wrong level with it being either to simple or to difficult the selection may still be enjoyed.
-For an easy selection, have your young reader choose a passage from the book and record them as they read.
+If your reader has selected the wrong level with it being either too simple or too difficult the selection may still be enjoyed.
+For an easy selection, have your reader choose a passage from the book and record them as they read.
 This will help to build fluency, automaticity and confidence.
-If the book is to difficult it may be read aloud.
+If the book is too difficult it may be read aloud.
 Talking about the pictures, retelling of the events and relating the story to the reader are great ways to comprehend what was read.

 If you have a reluctant reader, try alternating sentences, paragraphs, or pages as you read together.
 When they are spending more time decoding the words and stumbling through the text, comprehension is lost.
 Remember to encourage and model reading for your aspiring reader!

 |Every Student Succeeds Act: Parent and Family Engagement|

 |2018-19 Title I Parent Handbook|